 Showing posts with label Disputation of Barcelona.
 Show all posts

-Thursday, February 17, 2022
+17 February 2022

 James I of Aragon

 James I of Aragon (2 February 1208 - 27 July 1276) reigned longer than any Iberian monarch.
-The Iberian Peninsula contained several different political entities; besides being King of Aragon, Count of Barcelona, and Lord of Montpellier, James was eventually also King of Majorca, and even later King of Valencia.
+The Iberian Peninsula contained several different political entities; besides being King of Aragon, Count of Barcelona, and Lord of Montpelier, James was eventually also King of Majorca, and even later King of Valencia.

-He agreed with Louis of France to not try to reclaim the Cataln lands to the north that France had taken from James' father, Peter II of Aragon; in return, he prevented France from trying to push south into the County of Barcelona.
+He agreed with Louis of France to not try to reclaim the Catalan lands to the north that France had taken from James' father, Peter II of Aragon; in return, he prevented France from trying to push south into the County of Barcelona.

 In 1263, he presided over the Disputation of Barcelona, a debate on the identity of the Christian Messiah between a converted Jew, Pablo Christiani, and a Jewish rabbi, Nachmanides.
 On the question "Is the Messiah a divine or human being?"
 Nachmanides said: